ARM-software/CMSIS-Stream/PythonPackage/README.md

 # Change history

+## Version 1.10.0:

+* A specific memory buffer can now be assigned to a FIFO (so buffer external to this framework)
+* New option to dynamically allocate the FIFO buffers using custom memory allocator
+* And some corrections applied to 1.9.2

 ## Version 1.9.2:

 * A specific memory buffer can now be assigned to a FIFO (so buffer external to this framework)
 * New option to dynamically allocate the FIFO buffers using custom memory allocator
+* (Version number not correct - the middle number should have been increased)

 ## Version 1.9.1: